rahmcrae/dash-project-3/README.md

 # DASH-3

-### Repository for single page dash app hosted on local server with interactive components.
+### Repository for single page dash app with interactive components.
 The output is a timeseries line chart of stock closing prices allowing the user to search from 100+ tickers.

 ## Goal
 ##### :sparkles: Create interactive visual